 TGbe editor: Please modify the following paragraph in TGbe D2.2, P202L24:

 A non-AP MLD that supports enhanced multi-link multi-radio operation (see 35.3.18 (Enhanced multi-link multi-radio operation)) sets the EMLMR Mode subfield to 1 to indicate that the non-AP MLD operates in EMLMR mode and to 0 to indicate that the non-AP MLD does not operate in EMLMR mode.
 A non-AP MLD that does not support enhanced multi-link multi-radio operation (see 35.3.18 (Enhanced multi-link multi-radio operation)) sets the EMLMR Mode subfield to 0.
-The EMLMR Mode subfield is set to 0 if the EMLSR Mode subfield is set to 1.
-An AP MLD with dot11EHTEMLMROptionImplemented equal to true that receives an EML Operating Mode Notification frame from a (#12242)non-AP STA affiliated with a non-AP MLD sets the EMLMR Mode subfield of the EML Operating Mode Notification frame that is sent in response to the value obtained from the received EML Operating Mode Notification frame.
+The EMLMR Mode subfield is set to 0 if the EMLSR Mode subfield is set to 1. (#13051)An AP MLD with dot11EHTEMLMROptionImplemented equal to true sets the EMLMR Mode subfield to the value obtained from the EMLMR Mode subfield of the received EML Operating Mode Notification frame.

 35.3.17 Enhanced multi-link single radio operation